World Series: Yankees and Dodgers veterans offer free agency advice to Juan Soto, Pete Alonso

-LOS ANGELES — Next week or the week after, when the Fall Classic ends and baseball’s winter begins, New York’s baseball teams will see off into free agency two of the faces of their respective franchises: Yankees outfielder Juan Soto and Mets first baseman Pete Alonso.
+LOS ANGELES — Next week or the week after, when baseball’s winter begins once the Fall Classic ends, New York’s baseball teams will see off into free agency two of the faces of their respective franchises: Yankees outfielder Juan Soto and Mets first baseman Pete Alonso.

-Soto, the best player available at any position, figures to have one of the most interesting and fruitful endeavors into the open market in the history of the sport given his age (his 26th birthday is Friday) and level of performance (early Hall of Fame track).
+Soto, the best player available at any position, figures to have one of the most interesting and fruitful excursions into the open market in the history of the sport, given his age (his 26th birthday is Friday) and level of performance (early Hall of Fame track).
 His price tag may well exceed a half-billion dollars.

-Alonso, among the most prolific sluggers in the majors since he debuted, will be one of the other best bats available, his resume including proof of durability and an ability to excel in the biggest market and in the playoffs.
-He is looking at a nine-figure deal.
+Alonso, among the most prolific sluggers in the majors since his debut, will be one of the other best bats available.
+His resume includes proof of durability and an ability to excel in the biggest market and in the playoffs.
+He is looking at a low-nine-figure deal.

-Given that neither has ever done this before, though, we queried players at the World Series who have endured and enjoyed free agency for their advice.
+Given that neither has ever done this before, we queried players at the World Series who have endured and enjoyed free agency to get their advice.
 Here are takes from some of the Yankees and Dodgers.

 “If you think you deserve what you’re asking for, just go for it,” Dodgers outfielder Teoscar Hernandez said.
 “Don’t be afraid to make decisions that people don’t agree with.”